GaloisInc/saw-script/doc/manual/manual.md

-The rest of this document first describes how to use the SAW tool, `saw`, and outlines the structure of the SAWScript language and its relationship with Cryptol.
-It then follows up with a description of the commands in SAWScript that can transform functional models and prove properties about them.
+The rest of this document first describes how to use the SAW tool, `saw`, and outlines the structure of the SAWScript language and its relationship to Cryptol.
+It then presents the SAWScript commands that transform functional models and prove properties about them.
 Finally, it describes the specific commands available for constructing models from imperative programs in a variety of languages.